Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Chernoff bound vs. quantum advantage in illumination with noisy non-Gaussian probes

 where $|\omega \rangle = e^{-\frac{1}{2}|\omega|^2 } \sum_{n = 0}^\infty \frac{\omega^n}{\sqrt{n!}}|n \rangle \langle n|$ is the coherent state and $\mu_n$ is given in Eq. \eqref{gaunoise}.
 The signal strength is then given by

 When the target is present, the state $\rho_1$ (as in Eq. \eqref{rho_1_exp}) reads

 where $f\left(\{n\}, \{r\},\kappa,N_B\right)$ has the same form as Eq. \eqref{prefactor} with $k = l = 0$ and $c_n = \frac{\omega^n}{\sqrt{n!}}$.
-Since the coherent state constitutes a single mode probe, in the absence of the target, the signal is lost and all that the detector receives is the background thermal noise i.e., $\rho_0 = \rho_T$.
+Since the coherent state constitutes a single-mode probe, in the absence of the target, the signal is lost and all that the detector receives is the background thermal noise i.e., $\rho_0 = \rho_T$.
 We evaluate the Chernoff bound for the noisy coherent state using these expressions.

-We compare now the noisy non-Gaussian states with the corresponding noisy coherent state, i.e., noise effects both non-Gaussian and coherent states in a similar fashion, so that the signal strength gets modified in exactly the same way as in Eq. \eqref{eq:nscoherent}.
+We compare now the noisy non-Gaussian states with the corresponding noisy coherent state, i.e., noise affects both non-Gaussian and coherent states in a similar fashion, so that the signal strength gets modified in exactly the same way as in Eq. \eqref{eq:nscoherent}.
 For the comparison under the same signal strength, the choice of the intensity of the coherent light can be chosen using Eqs. \eqref{eq:nscoherent} and \eqref{eq:ns1} by

 which is nothing but the signal strength of the entangled mixed state given in Eq. \eqref{noisy_state}.
+For the comparison of illuminating power, we choose a coherent state of intensity given by Eq. \eqref{eq:coh_intensity}.
 It is evident from Fig. \ref{gau_robust_fig_Ns} that $\Delta >0 $ for all non-Gaussian states for a certain range of \(p\).
 This is due to the fact that with the increase of noise, the classical resource is much more affected by the noise and hence its performance degrades drastically.
 However, at low levels of noise, the state with photons added in the signal mode performs poorly as compared to the classical probe (as shown in Fig. \ref{gau_robust_fig_Ns} where \(\Delta\) of this state becomes positive when $p \geq 0.3$, from the negative value in presence of low noise).
 With the increase of the noise strength, all the non-Gaussian resources perform much better than that of the classical probe until the noise probability becomes too large ($\geq 0.5$) and $\Delta$ starts to decrease again, although remaining positive.
 Thus we demonstrate that under the destructive effect of noise, the non-Gaussian probes are more robust than the noisy classical probes having the same signal strength, thereby exhibiting quantum advantage.
-In this scenario, the state with photons added in both the modes constitutes the most robust resource.
-The results remain qualitatively similar even when the squeezing strength, \(x\) is moderately small.
+In this scenario, the state with photons added in both modes constitutes the most robust resource.
+The results remain qualitatively similar even when the squeezing strength, \(x\) is moderately small. \\